-Find out how much they know about web design in 2019.
+Find out how much they know about web design.
 You need to be able to guide the client who has outdated ideas about websites.
 They need you to show up as a trusted guide.
 Tell them about the user experience research that people prefer to scroll than to click from page to page.
 Let them know that their visitors will scroll down the page as long as they remain interested and see that there is more on the page.
 Tell them about your web design process and how you would work together.

 Any artist faced with a blank canvas or a writer with a blank sheet of paper worries that they’ll never have an idea or that they don’t know how or whether it will “turn out.”
-That’s a regular part of the creative process, and it’s the same when beginning the work to create a logo, a brand or a website.
+That’s a regular part of the creative process, and it’s the same when beginning the work to create a logo, a brand, or a website.

 So, remember these points: